-Before we proceed, we need to know that the RANK function’s been replaced by RANK.EQ and RANK.AVG.
-To enable backward compatibility, RANK still works in Excel 2016 (latest version), but it may not be available in future.
+Before we proceed, we need to know that the RANK function has been replaced by RANK.EQ and RANK.AVG.
+To enable backward compatibility, RANK still works in Excel 2016 (latest version), but it may not be available in the future.
 If you type this function in Excel 2016, it will show a yellow triangle with an exclamation point.

 How to use the RANK Function in Excel?